sandra-rochelle-nyabeng-mineme/ai-service-L8/README.md

 # ai-service

+the change i added to trigger the workflow

 This is a FastAPI app that provides an API for interacting with OpenAI models using [Semantic Kernel SDK](https://github.com/microsoft/semantic-kernel).
 It is meant to be used in conjunction with the store-admin app.

 ## Running the app locally